quimnuss/sompics/README.md

 ## now

-- [ ] configurable number of players
+- [ ] configurable number of players in-game

-- [ ] adapt client to phone
+We can just add the name in the persistence array if it matches possible names and either restart level or spawn_one in PlayerSpawner reacting to a new_player signal Available on the first 2 levels only for simplicity (no attached, no flying)

 - [ ] level: Posicionament de plaques per carregar energia
-- [ ] level: 3 erp doors - nova versió erp 24.5 és a serp
+- [ ] Acció POs

 ## next